 We recommend using the wood scrapping tool (GGWB5) or a brass bristle brush (GGWB10) when the grids are hot.
 When the grids are cold, you can soak them in a container filled with hot water and a grease-cutting dish soap like Dawn, and then scrub with a nylon dish scrubber.

 - Use a brass bristled brush to clean top rungs.

 - Use wood scraping tool to clean the valley areas between the main rungs.
 Simply run the tool back and forth with enough pressure to remove the debris.
-For heavy build-ups you can use a plastic scouring pads.
+For heavy build-ups, you can use plastic scouring pads.
 Do not use abrasives like steel wool pads or caustic cleaners such as oven cleaners.
 They will damage the grid surface and void your warranty.